GLIMS-RGI/rgi_user_guide/docs/regions/rgi03.md

 :::{figure-md} rgi03-new-fig
 <img src="https://cluster.klima.uni-bremen.de/~fmaussion/misc/rgi7_data/l4_rgi7b0_plots/RGI03/isrgi6_map.jpeg" alt="region map" class="bg-primary mb-1">

-Glacier locations and changes between RGI6 and RGI7.
+Regional glacier area.
 :::

-Several improvements to RGI6:
+## Changes from version 6.0 to 7.0

 **Ellesmere**

-The quality of glacier outlines in northern Ellesmere Island suffered from wrong ice divides, missing rock outcrops, missing (mostly very small) glaciers and a geolocation shift.
-For the update and improvement of submission 723 we used the glacier outlines by {cite:t}`white2019glacier` as a base and modified it using 4 Landsat ETM+ panchromatic scenes acquired in July 2000.
-For the northern-most regions outside the coverage of Landsat the "World imagery" layer of the ESRI Basemap was used for corrections and digitizing.
+The quality of RGI 6.0 glacier outlines in northern Ellesmere Island suffered from incorrect ice divides, missing rock outcrops, missing (mostly very small) glaciers and a geolocation shift, and were just replaced in RGI 7.0 by new outlines These based on  glacier outlines by {cite:t}`white2019glacier` as a base and but modified using 4 Landsat ETM+ panchromatic scenes acquired in July 2000.
+For the northern-most regions outside the coverage of Landsat the "World imagery" layer of the ESRI Basemap was used instead.
 Some smaller ice shelves were excluded.
-The editing was very demanding and includes a mix of manual and automated corrections.
-Some artefacts of the processing might still be present in the provided new dataset.
+The editing included a mix of manual and automated corrections.

 **Other changes**

-Glacier divides on Axel Heiberg Island ice caps, Sydkap Ice Cap, Agassiz Ice Cap, west of Sydkap, and west of Manson Ice Field were added and outlines cleaned up.
-Several glaciers previously forgotten from RGI6 were added west of Prince of Wales Ice Cap.
+Glacier divides were added on Axel Heiberg Island ice caps, Sydkap Ice Cap, Agassiz Ice Cap, west of Sydkap, and west of Manson Ice Field and outlines cleaned up.
+Several previously omitted glaciers west of Prince of Wales Ice Cap were added.

 ## Additional information